osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be cached/precomputed sender and repeated-online coverage, copied from the existing clean-ot tests and parameter builders.
-Once those are green, translate the callback networking directly to coproto sender/receiver flows in one cutover.
+The next coding step should be the remaining clean-ot recursive protocol tests whose assertions depend on communication behavior: cached-root transmission, internal setup reuse counters, and the recursive gadget-input subproblem.
+Then translate the callback networking directly to coproto sender/receiver flows in one cutover.